attractivechaos/plb2/README.md

 ## <a name="intro"></a>Introduction

-Programming Language Benchmark v2 (plb2) evaluates the performance of 20 programming languages on four CPU-intensive tasks.
+Programming Language Benchmark v2 (plb2) evaluates the performance of 24 programming languages on four CPU-intensive tasks.
 It is a follow-up to [plb][plb] conducted in 2011.
 In plb2, all implementations use the same algorithm for each task and their performance bottlenecks do not fall in library functions.
 We do not intend to compare different algorithms or the quality of the standard libraries in these languages.
-Plb2 is supposed to demonstrate the performance of a language when you have to implement a new algorithm in the language, which may happen if you can't find the algorithm in existing libraries.
+Plb2 aims to evaluate the performance of a language when you have to implement a new algorithm in the language - this may happen if you can't find the algorithm in existing libraries.

 The four tasks in plb2 all take a few seconds for a fast implementation to